Ismasal/Arabic-mental-health-dataset/README.md

 ---
 ## About the Dataset
 The dataset was obtained using pairs of questions and answers from a mix of synthatic and human sources.
-It is suitable for NlP tasks such as Language Modeling.
+It is suitable for NLP tasks such as Language Modeling.

 ---
 ## Features